 Most of his work applies social science methods to explore issues related to the implementation and utilization of medical technologies as well as the planning, organization, and structuring of healthcare delivery services.
 He is committed to using this work to make the healthcare system more patient-centered, reduce healthcare disparities, and improve the fit between new medical technologies, patients, and healthcare professionals.

 Dr Kierkegaard is a member of the Cancer Research UK Convergence Science Centre, which brings together leading researchers in engineering, physical sciences, life sciences and medicine to develop innovative ways to address challenges in cancer.
 He is also a member of the NIHR London In Vitro Diagnostics Co-operative, a centre which aims to generate evidence to support diagnostic test development and translation.

-Prior to joining Imperial College London, Patrick worked at the University of Michigan, where he researched clinical decision-making and referral networks in secondary care settings.
-He holds a doctorate from the University of Copenhagen with a specialization in health information technologies (digital health).
+Prior to joining Imperial College London, Dr Kierkegaard worked at the University of Michigan, where he examined the mechanisms underpinning clinical decision-making and physician social networks in secondary care settings.
+He holds a doctorate from the University of Copenhagen with a specialization in health informatics (digital health).